gduverger/multifamily-pro-forma-guide/part4-adjacent.md

 ---

 ### 5) Break‑Even Metrics
-Simple: These show the point where income just covers costs and debt.
+Put plainly, These show the point where income just covers costs and debt.
 It’s like figuring out how many hours you must work to cover rent and food before any savings.
 **Formulas**
 ```math
 \text{Break‑Even Occupancy} = \frac{\text{OpEx} + \text{Debt Service}}{\text{GPR} + \text{Other Income}}